-Motorised mountain bikes are becoming very popular indeed, and it's now possible to find electric mountain bikes in pretty much all of the disciplines listed above.
+Electric mountain bikes are becoming very popular indeed, and it's now possible to find models corresponding to all the disciplines listed above.

-These bikes incorporate a motor and battery into their design and work by assisting the pedalling that a rider delivers.
-The power on offer is usually adjusted via a control unit at the bike's handlebar.
+E-bikes incorporate a motor and battery which provide a boost to your pedalling input.
+The level of assistance is usually adjusted via a control unit at the bike's handlebar.

 - Entry: £2,000

 - Good: £4,000

 While that might seem like a lot of different kinds, there are even more niches in the world of mountain biking.
 Here are a few more that you might run across…

 These use hugely oversized tyres, that are run at very low pressures in order to give traction on snow or sand.